Town Center Park: History

 In November 1996, Oregon voters passed Ballot Measure 47, which lowered property tax rates and imposed restrictions on raising those rates.
 Due to the passage of the measure, the city delayed the project because of concerns about the impact of the measure on funding for building and maintaining the park.
 The estimated cost to build Town Center Park at that time was $3.3 million.
-Plans for building the park later moved forward, and construction of the regional visitor's center began in June 1998.
+Plans for building the park later moved forward, and construction of the regional visitor center began in June 1998.
 The building opened at Town Center Park in April 1999 at a cost of $1.5 million.

 Construction on the war memorial started with a groundbreaking ceremony on May 4, 2000.
 In September 2000, the memorial was opened in the park to pay tribute to those soldiers from Oregon who died in the Korean War.
 During the summer months in 2000 and 2001 the park hosted a small farmer's market run by the chamber of commerce.
 Also in 2000, the park began hosting the annual Wilsonville Celebration Days.

 The park was completed in the Spring of 2005 when the final phase of construction finished after adding several features, including an interactive water play area, the first in the city.
 The water feature had been delayed due to a water shortage in the city before the completion of a new water treatment plant.
 This last phase cost around $1.2 million and was paid for through funds generated by an urban renewal district and built by Hoffman Construction.
 Total costs for building the park came to $4.5 million.
 The fountain had to be closed due to water quality issues in June 2007, but re-opened a few days later.
 In October 2008, free Wi-Fi service was added to the park by the chamber of commerce.

 Amenities

 Located within the 5 acre park are several structures and a variety of features.
 These include the Korean War Memorial and a visitor information center.
-The 5000 ft2 visitor's center at the park was paid for by Clackamas County's Tourism Development Council and is operated by the Wilsonville Chamber of Commerce.
+The 5000 ft2 visitor center at the park was paid for by Clackamas County's Tourism Development Council and is operated by the Wilsonville Chamber of Commerce.
 A brick, wood, and glass structure, it is located at the southwest corner of the park and was constructed by First Cascade Corporation.
 The building also includes the park's public restrooms.

 The park was designed by Murase Associates, headed by landscape architect Robert Murase.
 Features at the park include a water feature for people to play in, an amphitheater with stage, a picnic shelter, picnic tables, children's play equipment, paths, and a half-sized basketball court.
 The water feature is a zero-depth interactive element that has water cascade down a series of concrete channels to a small pond that contains bubblers.
 There is also the Rotary Rose Garden operated by the local Rotary Club and trees dedicated to the city's sister city relationship.